mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 a single item you need to provide its "id".
 However, you can override this default using the `queryItemBy` type spec value.
 For example, setting `queryItemBy` to `['name']` indicates that the todo name is used to find the todo.
-Similarly, you can use the `queryItemsBy` type spec value to specify how an `item-list` is queried.
+Similarly, you can use the `queryItemsBy` type spec value to specify how an `item~list` is queried.
 For example, to query todos by the todolist name you can set `queryItemsBy` to `[('todolist', 'name')]`.

-The default outputs type spec will contain a "fk" field for every item that the query provides, and a "related_set" field for every item-list that it provides.
+The default outputs type spec will contain a "fk" field for every item that the query provides, and a "related_set" field for every item~list that it provides.
 The final graphql code that is generated for the `query` resource depends on:
 - the in/outputs type spec and the foreign key fields therein.
 - the type specs that are associated with these foreign keys.